spack/spack/lib/spack/docs/packaging_guide.rst

 This attribute must be a list of strings.
 Each string is treated as a regular expression (e.g. 'gcc' would match 'gcc', 'gcc-8.3', 'my-weird-gcc', etc.) to determine a set of system executables that might be part or this package.
+Note that to match only executables named 'gcc' the regular expression ``r'^gcc$'`` must be used.

 Finally to determine the version of each executable the ``determine_version`` method must be implemented: